 Before you travel, one of the most important things to remember is to book your travel insurance!

 When travelling to challenging or 'high risk' environments across the world, you'll need a travel insurance product that can offer enhanced protection and extensive emergency assistance which is exactly where High-Risk Voyager travel insurance can help.
-Even in countries the FCO have advised against all or 'all but essential' travel!
+Even in countries the FCDO have advised against all or 'all but essential' travel!

 With a 24/7 emergency medical helpline and access to the 'One Tap Emergency Response' App, Emergency Medical Expenses cover up to �1,000,000, Emergency Medical Evacuation cover up to �1,000,000, cover for PTSD treatment and much, much more, High Risk Voyager Travel Insurance can offer peace of mind and financial protection from the unexpected on your next business or leisure trip.